mou7/entropy-markov-trajectory-/README.md

 # entropy-markov-trajectory-

-This code allows for computing the matrix of trajectory entropies associated with an irreducible finite state Markov chain.
+To quantify the randomness of Markov trajectories with fixed initial and final states, we need to compute the entropy associated with the distribution of trajectories.
+The code proposed here allows for computing the matrix of trajectory entropies associated with an irreducible finite state Markov chain.

 Definitions and computations can be found